We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 You get to see what it will feel like to work together.

 This consultation, usually conducted by our Director of Counseling, helps us know which counselor is the best fit for you.
-It may also help us know if we need to refer you to a medical doctor or someone else.
+It may also help us know if we need to refer you to a medical doctor or to someone else.

 SESSION 2: Goals Review (55 minutes)